 \subsection{Implementation Results}

-We evaluate our proposed HRFFM with RDPs to enhance the performance of current representative VFI baselines, including VFIformer~\cite{Alpher19}, UPR-Net~\cite{Alpher39} and M2M-PWC~\cite{Alpher40}.
+We evaluate our proposed HRFFM with RDPs to enhance the performance of current representative VFI baselines, including VFIformer~\cite{Alpher19}, UPR-Net~\cite{Alpher39}, M2M-PWC~\cite{Alpher40}, AMT~\cite{li2023amt}, Bim-VFI~\cite{seo2025bim} and PerVFI~\cite{asymmetricble}.
 To ensure a fair comparison, we report results by implementing the officially released source code and training models under unified conditions on the same machine, rather than replicating results from the original papers.
-We maintain the original model architecture and loss function, incorporating our method into the feature encoder, as illustrated in Fig.~\ref{fig:fig1}.
+We maintain the original model architecture and loss function, incorporating our method into the feature encoder, as illustrated in Fig.~\ref{fig:framework1}.